opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_protocol_v3.md

     * `metadata` - (Required) Content of the metadata file on the IdP server.

     * `domain_id` - (Required) ID of the domain that a user belongs to.

+* `access_config` - (Optional, List) Specifies the description of the identity provider.
+  This field is required only if the protocol is set to *oidc*.

+    * `access_type` - (Required) Specifies the access type of the identity provider.
+      Available options are:
+      + `program`: programmatic access only.
+      + `program_console`: programmatic access and management console access.

+    * `provider_url` - (Required) Specifies the URL of the identity provider.
+      This field corresponds to the iss field in the ID token.

+    * `client_id` - (Required) Specifies the ID of a client registered with the OpenID Connect identity provider.

+    * `signing_key` - (Required) Public key used to sign the ID token of the OpenID Connect identity provider.
+      This field is required only if the protocol is set to *oidc*.

+    * `authorization_endpoint` - (Optional) Specifies the authorization endpoint of the OpenID Connect identity provider.
+This field is required only if the access type is set to `program_console`.

+    * `scopes` - (Optional) Specifies the scopes of authorization requests.
+It is an array of one or more scopes.
+      Valid values are *openid*, *email*, *profile* and other values defined by you.
+      This field is required only if the access type is set to `program_console`.

+    -> **NOTE:** 1. *openid* must be specified for this field.
+    <br/>2.
+A maximum of 10 values can be specified, and they must be separated with spaces.
+    <br/>Example: openid email host.

+    * `response_type` - (Optional) Response type.
+Valid values is *id_token*, default value is *id_token*.
+      This field is required only if the access type is set to `program_console`.

+    * `response_mode` - (Optional) Response mode.
+      Valid values is *form_post* and *fragment*, default value is *form_post*.
+      This field is required only if the access type is set to `program_console`.

 ## Attributes Reference